Cpreet/SandeepNotes/Day1_questions.md

     Const- Cannot be re declared or updated | Encouraged for better readability and preventing accidental reassignments.

 3 What does it mean when we say var is "function-scoped" and let and const are "block-scoped"?
+A-  var is function-scoped : If you declare a variable with var, it works for thw whole function.
+It does not care about {}
+    let and const are blocked-scoped : the work only inside the {} block where they are declaredOB

 4 Why is it recommended to avoid using var in modern JavaScript?
     - To avoid re-declaration